 Just a few years ago, Las Vegas was practically the only place in the U.S. where you could legally bet on sports.
 Today, sports betting is legal in three dozen states and counting.

 That includes North Carolina, where there are retail sportsbooks at the Harrah’s Cherokee casinos in Cherokee and Murphy and the Catawba Two Kings Casino in Kings Mountain.
-Moreover, experts expect that NC online sports betting legislation will pass within the next year or so.
+Moreover, North Carolina online sports betting will launch on March 11, 2024.

 The popularity of sports betting has risen as fast as it has spread across the country.
 The way people bet on sports has changed just as quickly.
 Previously, you would simply bet on your favorite team to win a game.
 You can still do that, but now there are several different ways to bet on sports.
 People are betting on all kinds of props and parlays that cover practically everything that moves on and off the field.